fuzzylogicxx/fuzzylogic/posts/2019-12-21-when-should-you-add-the-defer-attribute-to-the-script-element-on-go-make-things.md

 This treads fairly complex territory but my general understanding is this:

 Using `defer` on a `<script>` in the `<head>` allows the browser to download the script _earlier_, in parallel, so that it is ready to be used as soon as the DOM is ready rather than having to be downloaded and parsed at that point.

+Some additional points worth noting:

+- Only use the `defer` attribute when the `src` attribute is present.
+Don’t use it on inline scripts because it will have no effect.
+- The `defer` attribute has no effect on module scripts (`script type="module"`).
+They defer by default.